AdobeDocs/experience-manager-cloud-service.en/help/forms/embed-adaptive-form-aem-sites.md

 1. Open the AEM Sites page containing the Adaptive Form (in Adaptive Forms Container component) in edit mode.
 1. Open the Content Tree, and select the **[!UICONTROL Adaptive Forms Container]** that hosts your Adaptive Form.
 An AEM Sites page can host multiple Adaptive Forms.
 So, carefully select the correct Adaptive Forms Container.
 1. On the menu bar, select the ![Convert to experience fragment variation icon](/help/forms/assets/Smock_FilingCabinet_18_N.svg) Convert to Experience Fragment variation icon.

     ![Click the file cabinet logo to convert an Adaptive Form in AEM Sites page to an Experience Fragment](/help/forms/assets/convert-form-in-sites-page-to-an-experience-fragment.png)

-    A dialog box to convert the Adaptive Form container to a new Experience Fragment or add to an existing Experience Fragment appears .
+    A dialog box to convert the Adaptive Form container to a new Experience Fragment or add to an existing Experience Fragment appears.

 1. On the **[!UICONTROL Convert to Experience Fragment]** variation dialog box, set values for the following options:

     * **Action:** Select to create an Experience Fragment or Add to an existing Experience Fragment.